Region 6 - Alliance Agreement - August 26, 2013

 The Participants intend to work together to achieve the following outreach and communication goals:

-- To speak, exhibit, or appear at the Participants’ conferences, local meetings, or other events.
+- To speak, exhibit, or appear at the Participants’ conferences, local meetings, and annual Labor Rights week events.

 - To participate in “Mobile Consulate” activities and events.